 - Sensitivizing behavioral analytics.
 Behavioral data is great - but customers behave differently when they're on their mobiles.
 Do you know the differences?

 - Mobile fraud can be pricey.
 According to Lexis Nexis, in 2014 mobile fraud cost merchants $3.34 for every $1 dollar of fraud loss — compared to e-commerce's $2.69.

 What's above is just a short list of some of the factors that play into mobile fraud and which Forter's system takes into account.
 When you start to think of all the implications, it can start to feel completely overwhelming.

-But it doesn't need to be that way.
-Yes, mobile is different, and yet, it's important to adapt to that.
+It doesn't need to be that way.
+Yes, mobile is different, and it's important to adapt to that.
 But it's not a whole new world.
 Just like making sure your website was mobile friendly before Mobilegeddon hit didn't involve relearning and rethinking everything, so optimizing for mobile fraud can build off what you know and have.

 The best place to start is research.
 Make sure that you're tracking fraud by channel, so that you know which chargebacks were from mobile transactions.
 Analyze those bad orders, and compare them to good ones.
 Start learning the ways your customers act on mobile.

 Turn your technical beam on mobile as well.
 There are ways to distinguish between an emulator and a true mobile user: find them and make sure your system is using them.
 Similarly, focus on finding ways of dealing with mobile fraud that don't add friction for your customers.

 It can be done!
 To see how delivery.com successfully adapted to serve the 50% of their customer base who prefer mobile without increasing friction or fraud, check out this video.

 This article was first published on May 09, 2016 and has been revised to reflect additional or updated information.